bluetyson/FASERIP-Slugfest/README.md

   - TalentsFix.csv
   - Equipment.csv
 - Probably will do some standardising on Advanced powers, more notes to come here.
+- General theory is to make things more generic as you can, add to the Riely character parser
+- Tweak for new characters you want to use and add code as necessary/request such

 ## Powers Attempted or sort of looked at
 - Generally speaking, must be changed to be spelled like this: